fierval/deep-reinforcement-learning/p3_collab-compet/Report.md

 We then train on `BATCH_SIZE` of trajectory pieces for a number of `EPOCHS`

+Agent identity participates in advantage computation during advantage normalization step, where each advantage is normalized based on mean and standard deviation of the agent for which it is computed.

-The `act` function of the agent receives agent's index together with the state for action computations.
+During the test phase, the `act` function of the agent receives agent's index together with the state for action computations.
 Actions are sampled from the distribution learned during training.

 ## Experiments